AlverGant/mikrotik_erase_bbt/README.md

 First you will need:
 ```
-a TFTP server and a network cable connected to ETH1/POE on RouterBoard
+a TFTP and DHCP server with a network cable connected to ETH1/POE on RouterBoard
 a serial console access to the Mikrotik device
-an OpenWRT modified image capable of wiping out BBT (bad block table)
+a (supplied) OpenWRT ELF modified image capable of wiping out BBT (bad block table)
 ```

 I will provide bellow instructions to build such an image from scratch if necessary, but it is already compiled in binary form in this repository.